budarin/ts-css-loader/README.md

 ### `server`

 Default: `false`
-Determines the presence of the interface property `source: string` for `fake-style-loader`
+Determines the presence of the interface property `source: string` for `fake-style-loader` and presene all css classes in default export

 ```js
     test: /\.css$/,